 Of course London has a grim past and if you know where to look it is often right in public view.
 One of the many macabre sights that I recall was close to Tower Hill Merchant Navy Memorial.

 I was recently in Liverpool and was able to visit the local holding cells associated with the Assizes court that was in the building and it was an interesting aside to my visit.
-But I also came up close and personal with a items used in punishment, namely:
+But I also came up close and personal with items used in punishment, namely:

 Birching was a common punishment handed down to young offenders, and a flogging with a light cane or a heavy cane was actually quite a common punishment in South Africa until it was abolished too.
 The barbarity of the act of flogging or caning should really be seen from the position of the one being caned or flogged or the person committing the act.

-Women were often on the receiving end of punishment, and the use of the “Brank” or “Scold’s Bridle” was an easy way to silence what were seen as nagging women, it was really about power though and subjugation of females.
+Women were often on the receiving end of punishment, and the use of the “Brank” or “Scold’s Bridle” was an easy way to silence what were seen as nagging women, although it was really about power and subjugation of females.
 I have seen two examples in the Clink Prison Museum in London, but it is doubtful that this pair were ever used and they are probably reproductions.